 The Firefly Classic kit includes five cleaning picks, five replacement screens, multiple cleansing wipes, and multi-sided brush.
 The accessories along with the unit can be comfortably stowed and lugged in a carry case supplied with the kit.

 The Firefly 2 Vaporizer, like its predecessor, exploits the convection process for heating/vaporizing.
 You can slot in concentrates like rosin and butter as well as wax besides, the normal dry herb, a feature which was missing with the OG Firefly.
 Firefly 2 is also more compact and lightweight, nearly 33% compacter and 55% lighter.

-- Firefly 1 looks more like a mobile phone than a vape.
-It is heavy at 278 g, bulkier than Firefly 2 which weighs 140g.
+Firefly 1 looks more like a mobile phone than a vape.
+It is heavy at 278 grams, bulkier than Firefly 2 which weighs 140g.
 FF 2 is also available in a range of colors like blue, gold, black, and red.

 So, when it boils down to choosing one out of the two models, We’ll settle for the Firefly 2 not only because it is more compact and portable but chiefly because it gives me the freedom to experiment with a variety of flavors owing to its variable temperature settings.

-You can buy the Firefly 2 online from any of the numerous sites that sells the vape, but you can place an order here at Vape Vet Store.
+You can buy the Firefly 2 online from any of the numerous sites that sells the vape, but you can place an order here at vapevetstore.com

-Both the vapes make use of convection heating technique which heats the herb perfectly without combusting the grinds, resulting in your inhaling premium quality of vapors.
+Both the vape pen makes use the convection heating technique which heats the herb perfectly without combusting the grinds, resulting in your inhaling premium quality of vapors.